tommuhm/coindock-node/README.md

 [MIT](LICENSE)\
 \
 \
-This wrapper is heavily inspired by binance wrapper https://github.com/zoeyg/binance
+This wrapper is heavily inspired by the binance wrapper https://github.com/zoeyg/binance